Measuring Employee Engagement? It’s Time to Go Beyond a Sentiment Score

 Employee engagement is one of the many reasons you love your job.
 It’s why your team members love their jobs, too.
 Staying on par with the corporate mission, ensuring clear communication from the top down, feeling valued at work and hearing words of affirmation and appreciation make all of us work harder.

 Though employee engagement might look different now, it’s important to understand the power it still carries in your organization.
-With platforms like Aware, you can delve deep into areas of opportunity for increasing employee engagement in your organization.
+With platforms like Aware, you can go beyond the sentiment scores and delve deeper into areas of opportunity for increasing employee engagement in your organization.

 What is Employee Engagement?